How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 Benefits of Human Resource Accounting

-• Helps business to know whether they made the proper investment in human resources in terms of money.
+• It helps businesses to know whether they made the proper investment in human resources in terms of money.

 • Plan and execute personnel policies.